Yokohama Industrial Products Japan Co., Ltd. (YMJ)

 Occupational safety and health

-We work to prevent disasters through measures such as stationing employees that have acquired ordinary life-saving skills at business locations throughout Japan, and conducting drills for situations such as disaster evacuation, fire extinguishing, tsunami evacuation, and spreading information during disasters.
+We are working to prevent disasters by stationing employees with lifesaving skills at business locations throughout Japan, and conducting drills for fire evacuation, fire extinguishing, tsunami evacuation, and disaster safety confirmation.

 We also work to strengthen the promotion of occupational safety and health through means such as holding safe operations workshops, implementing overtime hours management to prevent overwork, and the holding of monthly meetings of the health and safety committees at each YMJ workplace, etc.